don/Adafruit_BME280_Library/README.md

 These sensors use I2C or SPI to communicate, up to 4 pins are required to interface

+You must have the [Adafruit Unified Sensor Library](https://github.com/adafruit/Adafruit_Sensor) installed to use this library.

 Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!